 Culture is a connecting force that should be rooted in all aspects of Euston's growth.
 It should be open to evolution and change, and draw from all of Euston's communities and functions.
 Euston will not be defined by a single culture, but an array of identities that should all have an opportunity to express themselves on their own terms.
 The support of existing and creation of new cultural, leisure, learning and play facilities will be an integral part of development, and the experience of living and working in, and visiting Euston.

-Homes and community play facilities as part of Central Somers Town, Adam Khan Architects
+New affordable homes and community play facilities as part of Central Somers Town, Adam Khan Architects (Image: David Grandorge)